lira-centre/IDEAL/README.md

 </div>

-## Interpretations comparision on the non-finetuned and finetuned model
+## Interpretations comparison on the non-finetuned and finetuned model

-Here we show the interpretations comparision on the non-finetuned and finetuned model with confounding on confounded CUB dataset
+Here we show the interpretations comparison on the non-finetuned and finetuned model with confounding on confounded CUB dataset

 <div style="displaystyle=block;align=center;"><p align="center" >
   <img src="Figures/confounded_example.PNG"/>